Reviews You Can Rely On

 Could Owning an Electric Bike be Free?

-We use a multi-faceted approach to testing e-bikes that takes into account the type of bike, its intended use, and what we feel matters the most in each category.
-Some of the most important metrics we include are ride quality, range, user interface, and power output.
+We use a multi-faceted approach to testing e-bikes that considers the type of bike, its intended use, and what we feel matters the most in each category.
+The most important metrics we include are ride quality, range, user interface, and power output.
 We delve deeper into specific categories, evaluating downhill and climbing performance for mountain bikes, carrying capacity for cargo bikes, and folded size for folding e-bikes.
 In addition to miles of methodical testing on and off the pavement, we build, tune, and maintain these bikes.
 For Class 2 e-bikes that use a throttle, we test their power output on a modified motorcycle dynamometer.

 Testing involves a lot of measurements, power, dimensions, tension and time are just a few of the metrics we record.